SharePoint/PnP-Guidance/articles/portal-information-architecture.md

 &nbsp;

 ### Site Organization Patterns
-Consider minimizing the number of top level Site Collection nodes and the number of sub-site levels within your IA.
+Consider minimizing the number of top level Site Collection nodes and the number of sub-site levels within your Information Architecture.

 The discussions have changed around horizontal/flat site collections vs vertical/hierarchical.
 In the past, we promoted flattening hierarchies into potentially several separate site collections.
 This was for many reasons such as IA best practices, menu structures, content database management, capacity, etc. As far as for capacity reasons, with SharePoint Online, that is not too relevant anymore.
-However there are other considerations now such as URL limitations and limits to the number of site collections with the exception of OneDrive.
+However there are other considerations now such as URL limitations.

 For more information, refer to [SharePoint Online Software Boundaries and Limits](http://office.microsoft.com/en-us/office365-sharepoint-online-enterprise-help/sharepoint-online-software-boundaries-and-limits-HA102694293.aspx)